 Termite swarms don't last long.

-There are a lot of misconceptions about termite swarmers.
+There are a lot of misconceptions about termite swarmers in New Jersey.
 One that is probably the least known is that swarms don't last very long.
 When termite swarmers exit a colony and take to the air, they only swarm for about 30 minutes.
 After that, they get busy shedding their wings, mating, and establishing new nests.
 This is important to understand because it gives insight into what it means when you see termite swarmers crawling on the outside of your home or, worse, crawling around on the inside.
 Since swarms don't last long, they don't travel far.
 So those swarmers probably came from somewhere on your property or somewhere nearby.
 That means you have an active and mature colony nearby that has probably already done some damage to your home.

 Termite workers don't have functional eyes but they avoid light.